ralph-irving/tcz-jivelite/README.md

 export TSLIB_TSDEVICE=/dev/input/event0

-export SDL_MOUSEDRV=TSLIB

-export SDL_MOUSEDEV=$TSLIB_TSDEVICE

 Your screen may use another /dev/input/event? device if you have a keyboard or flirc connected to the rpi.
 If you recieve the 'not a touchscreen message/ from ts_calibrate, you're using the wrong device with TSLIB_TSDEVICE

 To manually recalibrate the touchscreen run /usr/local/bin/ts_calibrate as root.

 This will create the file /usr/local/etc/pointercal which is used by the ts library.

-As of October 26th, 2015 the jivelite.tcz package depends on the libts.tcz package from https://github.com/ralph-irving/tcz-libts
+As of October 25th, 2015 the jivelite.tcz package is the last release before the touch functionality was introduced.
+It is installed by piCorePlayer versions older than 1.21g.
+This package will receive no further updates.

+The jivelite_touch.tcz is installed by piCorePlayer release 1.21g and newer and depends on the libts.tcz package from https://github.com/ralph-irving/tcz-libts  Displaying the mouse pointer can be disabled with the touch release be defining either of the environment variables prior to starting jivelite.

+export SDL_TOUCHSCREEN=1

+or

+export JIVE_NOCURSOR=true

 All the skins can be used with a flirc IR dongle and a squeezebox remote.